TEVTA Asked To Train Brick-kiln Owners For Using Zigzag Technology - UrduPoint

 "The TEVTA authorities will train the brick-kiln owners in this regard," he added.

-To a question, Nasim-ur-Rehman said that the Punjab government has devised a comprehensive mechanism to deal with air pollution issues through efficient enforcement of new rules and laws, adding that it has recently developed smog policy and constituted a commission on smog.
+To a question, Nasim-ur-Rehman said the Punjab government had devised a comprehensive mechanism to deal with air pollution issues through efficient enforcement of new rules and laws, adding it had recently developed smog policy and constituted a commission on smog.

 In this connection, an important meeting of the EPD and All Pakistan Brick-Kiln Owners Association will be held in the second week of July, which will determine the parameters to launch the technology successfully.